anavc97/Toxic_Waste_Gym/README.md

 # In Unity
 1. Unity Human orientation and Server orientation don't match
+2. Unity Human holding ball animation is not working

 # In Backend
 1. Balls can be dropped on the floor (illegal move)